Legendary brass ensemble

-For the first time in our series, the legendary American Brass Quintet— ensemble-in-residence at Juilliard since 1987—brings their world-renowned sound to Akron.
+For the first time in our series, the legendary American Brass Quintet— ensemble-in-residence at Juilliard since 1987— brings their world-renowned sound to Akron.
 Unlike conventional groups, they swap the tuba for a bass trombone to create a darker, more “crystalline” blend that has defined the genre for 60 years.
-From Renaissance masterpieces to bold modern premieres, discover why they remain the most distinguished brass ensemble in the world today.
+Their Akron program includes Pulitzer Prize and three-time Grammy winner Jennifer Higdon's Book of Brass, commissioned for the American Brass Quintet by the late Dottie Hansen and her husband DuWayne.
+The concert is dedicated to the Hansens, longtime friends of Tuesday Musical.

 About American Brass Quintet